This Boot Is Made for Fonk-N

-This Boot Is Made for Fonk-N is the fourth album by the American funk band Bootsy's Rubber Band.
-It was released through Warner Bros.
-Records on June 1, 1979.
-Unlike previous albums by Bootsy's Rubber Band, this album did not generate any hit singles.
+This Boot Is Made for Fonk-N is the fourth album by the American funk band Bootsy's Rubber Band, released through Warner Bros.
+Records in 1979.
+Unlike previous albums by Bootsy's Rubber Band, the album did not generate any hit singles.
 The album was more experimental in nature than previous efforts.
 It would also mark the last time that the name "Bootsy's Rubber Band" would be used on a Bootsy Collins related project until the 1982 12" single release "Body Slam".
-This Boot Is Made For Fonk-N peaked at number 9 on the Billboard Top R&B/Hip-Hop Albums chart and number 52 on the Billboard 200 album chart.
+This Boot Is Made for Fonk-N peaked at number 9 on the Billboard Top R&B/Hip-Hop Albums chart and number 52 on the Billboard 200 album chart.

-The album's cover was drawn by P-Funk album artist Overton Loyd and included an 8-page comic book entitled "The Almost Finished Comic" also drawn by Loyd.
+The album's cover was drawn by P-Funk album artist Overton Loyd.
+The album included an 8-page comic book titled "The Almost Finished Comic" also drawn by Loyd.